 You now have a working RAG pipeline that you understand end to end.
 Every piece is visible, every decision is yours.
 From here, the natural progressions are:

-- Swap the vector store for Chroma or pgvector and test with a larger document corpus
+- Swap the vector store for Chroma or pgvector and test with a larger document corpus — our sample documents are tiny, and real-world performance depends on scale

 Building the platform for AI agents at Chanl — tools, testing, and observability for customer experience.